WFord26/DellServiceEntitlements/README.md

 - `-ApiKeySecretName` (String): The name of the secret in Key Vault that stores the Dell API Key.
 - `-ClientSecretName` (String): The name of the secret in Key Vault that stores the Dell Client Secret.
 - `-AuthTokenSecretName` (String): The name of the secret in Key Vault that stores the Dell Auth Token.
+- `-passThrough` (Switch): Are you passing this command through to another script.

 #### Examples